What is the separation period required for divorce in West Virginia?

 Answer:

-At least one of the spouses must have been a resident of West Virginia for at least 1 year immediately prior to filing for divorce.
-However, if the marriage was performed in West Virginia and one spouse is a resident when filing there is no durational time limit.
-The case should be filed in the county in which the spouses last lived together, or the county where the defendant currently lives, or the county where the plaintiff lives if the defendant is a non-resident.
+At least one spouse must have been a resident of West Virginia for at least one year before filing for divorce.
+If the marriage took place in West Virginia and one spouse is a resident at the time of filing, there is no required separation period.
+The divorce case should be filed in the county where the spouses last lived together, where the defendant currently lives, or where the plaintiff lives if the defendant is a non-resident.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.